 He began his career in 1992 when he joined Southern Products Marketing Sdn.
 Bhd. as Marketing Executive.
-He left the company in 1996 as Marketing Manager and joined Equal Definite Sdn.
+He left the Company in 1996 as Marketing Manager and joined Equal Definite Sdn.
 Bhd. as a Business Development Manager.
 In 1999, he started an import and export trading company, Jed Timur Import-Export Sdn.
 Bhd. as a Managing Director.
 He took up the position as a Business Development Manager in Luxchem Trading Sdn.
 Bhd. in 2001.
 He is currently responsible for overseeing and managing the sales performance and operations of the FRP and Coating Division.

-He does not have any family relationship with any Directors and/or substantial shareholders of the Company, nor does he have any conflict of interest or potential conflict of interest, including interest in any competing business with the Company and its subsidiaries.
+He does not have any family relationship with any Directors and/or substantial shareholders of the Company, nor does he have any conflict of interest with the Company.
 He does not hold any directorships in public companies and listed entities.

-MR CHUAH KIM PIEW Director of Lexis Chemical Sdn.
+MR CHUAH KIM PIEW

+Company Director of Lexis Chemical Sdn.
 Bhd. ("Lexis Chemical"), Lexis Specialties Sdn.
 Bhd. ("Lexis Specialties") and Lexis Corporation Sdn.
-Bhd. ("Lexis Corporation ion") 52 year-old Q Malaysian Q Male
+Bhd. ("Lexis Corporation")